Dharmil2684/Dharmil2684/README.md

 I'm Dharmil, a Computer Science and Engineering student at Sardar Vallabhbhai National Institute of Technology, Surat.
 My passion lies in web development, C++, python and exploring new technologies.

-- 🌱 Currently learning machine learning and advanced algorithms in graph theory and group theory.
+- 🌱 Currently learning machine learning and algorithms.
 - 🔭 Developing an Android-based application utilizing TensorFlow Lite for machine learning capabilities.
 - 👯 Open to collaborating on projects related to computer vision, natural language processing, machine learning, and algorithms.